vedaranjansekar2007-ship-it/PROMPT-ENGINEERING-EX-NO-2/README.md

           Applications: Used in lasers, quantum computers, secure communication, and even experiments on entanglement and teleportation. <br>
           Key idea: It connects quantum mechanics with optics, showing how the smallest units of light behave in surprising ways. <br>
 ## RESULT:
+Above are the outputs which is given AI tools according to the following prompts such as zero-shot, few-shot, chain-of-thought and role-based.